 The Harrell Theatre

-Join us on Pride Rock and beyond for two weeks filled with music and dancing -go through the audition and rehearsal process as we prepare for a showcase performance on Friday June 16 or July 28 at 2:00 PM.
+Join Alex the Lion, Marty the Zebra, Melman the Giraffe, Gloria the hip hip Hippo and, of course, those hilarious, plotting penguins as they bound onto your stage in the musical adventure of a lifetime.
+Join for two weeks filled with music and dancing -go through the audition and rehearsal process as we prepare for a showcase performance on Friday June 15 or July 27 at 2:00 PM.
 Students will bring their lunch

 Performing Arts Camp